SITE MAP

 Our First Hand Knitting Project for our Little Knitters Program is the Fun and colorful Doctor Who Season 12 Striped Garter Stitch Scarf.
 We also offer Pure Wool Yarn Kits for this scarf which can be knit as the original Dr Who Scarf which is 15 feet long, or you can knit 2 scarves 7.5 feet long, or knit three great gifts of gentlemen scarves each 5 feet long, from this yarn kit.

 We share these knitting instructions with you so you can also learn to knit with a fun and colorful knit project.
-Enjoy knitting with your own yarns or you can purchase the yarn kit with Spreadsheet Knitting Chart from our online Catalog.
-Print out the series of instructional articles from our web site to aid in your learning to knit process.
+Enjoy knitting with your own yarns or you can purchase the pure wool yarn kit with Spreadsheet Knitting Chart from our online Catalog for the Season 12 Dr Who Scarf.
+Print out the series of instructional articles from our web site to aid in your learning to knit process

 How to Knit the Knit Stitch ~ A Basic Knit Structure for Hand Knitting